A sensitivity curve approach to tuning a pulsar timing array in the detection era: Single SMBBH Detection Prospects from a GWB

 \subsection{Application of detection statistics to population realizations}

-There are a number of ways one could apply the detection statistics from \cite{rosado+2015} for these SMBBH population realizations using the $\rho_\mathcal{H}^2$ statistic described in Section~\ref{sec:detstats}.
+There are a number of ways one could apply the detection statistics from \cite{rosado+2015} for these SMBBH population realizations using the matched-filter (squared) S/N $\rho_{\rm MF}^2$ described in Section~\ref{sec:detstats}.
 We consider two useful approaches: a per--frequency bin detection probability as well as a total detection probability.
-The per--frequency bin S/N calculates the sky, inclination, polarization, and phase averaged S/N described in Section \ref{sec:detstats} and \ref{sec:appendixA} for the loudest source in each frequency bin across all $100$ population realizations.
-A per--frequency detection probability, $\text{DP}_i$, is calculated from this S/N ($\rho$) using equation $32$ from \cite{rosado+2015}, \be \text{DP}_i = \int_{\bar{\mathcal{F}}_e}^{\infty} \frac{(2\mathcal{F}_e)^{1/2}}{\rho_i}I_1(\rho_i\sqrt{2\mathcal{F}_e})\exp^{-(\mathcal{F}_e+\frac{1}{2}\rho_i^2)} d\mathcal{F}_e, \ee where $\bar{\mathcal{F}_e}$ is the detection statistic threshold, $I_1(x)$ is the modified Bessel function of the first kind of order $1$, and $\rho_i$ is the signal-to-noise ratio.
+The per--frequency bin S/N calculates the S/N described in Section \ref{sec:detstats} and \ref{sec:appendixA} for the loudest source in each frequency bin across all $1000$ population realizations.
+A per--frequency detection probability, $\text{DP}_i$, is calculated using the probability density function of the \fstat given a value for the S/N ($\rho$), see for example Equation $32$ from \cite{rosado+2015} and the discussion in \ref{sec:appendixA} surrounding Equation~\ref{eq:dp_P}.
 The total detection probability (TDP) is then given by (Equation $33$ in \cite{rosado+2015}), \be \text{TDP}=1-\prod_i[1-\text{DP}_i], \ee where $i$ indexes frequency bins.
 The TDP can be interpreted as the probability of detecting at least one binary in \textit{any} frequency bin.
-For a ``$3\sigma$'' detection, we use the false alarm rate to be $0.00135$, which yields a $\bar{\mathcal{F}_e}$ of $\sim8.89$, requiring a S/N of $\sim3.7$ under this detection statistic's null distribution which is a generalized $\chi^2$ distribution with $4$ degrees of freedom and a non-centrality parameter of $\rho^2$.
+For a ``$3\sigma$'' detection, we use the false alarm rate to be $0.00135$, which yields $\bar{\mathcal{F}_e}\sim8.89$, requiring a S/N of $\sim3.7$ under this detection statistic's null distribution which is a non-central $\chi^2$ distribution with $4$ degrees of freedom and a non-centrality parameter of $\rho^2$.
+For the entirety of this work, we use this detection threshold of $\bar{\mathcal{F}_e}\sim8.89$.
 We apply these detection statistics to the simulated population realizations and the simulated PTA described in Section~\ref{sec:pta_sensitivity}.
 Firstly, we compute the TDP for each realization of the universe every year from $16$ to $40$ years in Figure \ref{fig:total_dp_evolution}.
 Again, this probability can be thought of as the probability of making a detection of \textit{at least} one single source in \textit{any} of the frequency bins.
 We note that this is asymptotic to ${\rm TDP|_{\rm DP_i=FAP}}~\sim0.05$ at low probabilities since for a given non-zero false alarm probability, there is a non-zero chance of falsely claiming a detection in each frequency bin.
-Figure~\ref{fig:total_dp_evolution} shows the change in the TDP over the dataset timespan, by tracking the evolution of the mean, median, and the upper $68\%$ region.
-The disparity between the median and the mean TDP demonstrates how skewed the distribution of TDPs are across the considered population realizations and for this reason, we focus on the median DP$_i$.
+Figure~\ref{fig:total_dp_evolution} shows the change in the TDP over the dataset timespan, by tracking the evolution of the mean, median, and the central $68\%$ region.